elusivecodes/fQuery/README.md

 **Filter One**

-Return the first element matching a filter.
+Return the first node matching a filter.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes.
 - `filter` is either a function that accepts a `node` argument, a query selector string, a *Node*, *NodeList*, *HTMLCollection* or an array of nodes that the nodes will be filtered by.

 ```javascript